leodan11/AndroidSnowfall/README.md

  It's also possible to add the image of type bitmap using the following method:
 - `setSnowflakeImageBitmap(Bitmap)`

- It's also possible to add the image of type resource,e.g `R.drawable.snowflake` using the following method:
+ It's also possible to add the image of type resource, e.g. `R.drawable.snowflake` using the following method:
 - `setSnowflakeResource(Resource)`

 To add multiple images, use the following methods, following the rule of the above methods: